Tautological classes and symmetry in Khovanov-Rozansky homology: Acknowledgments

 \section{Acknowledgments}

 The authors are thankful to Michael Abel, Roger Casals, Alex Chandler, Mikhail Gorsky, Bernhard Keller, Nitu Kitchloo, Alexei Oblomkov, Jacob Rasmussen, Lev Rozansky, Vivek Shende, Jose Simental Rodriguez and Paul Wedrich for many useful discussions.
-E. G. was partially supported by the NSF grants DMS-1700814, DMS-1760329.
+E. G. was partially supported by the NSF grants DMS-1700814, DMS-1760329 and DMS-2302305.
 M. H. was supported by NSF grant DMS-2034516.
-A. M. was supported by the projects Y963-N35 and P-31705 of the Austrian Science Fund.
+A. M. was supported by the projects Y963-N35 and P-31705 of the Austrian Science Fund, and by the consolidator grant No. 101001159 of the European Research Council.